devops-actions/load-available-actions/README.md

 - Contents: Read

 ## Outputs
-actions: a compressed json string with all the actions used in the workflows in the organization.
+Actions: a compressed json string with all the actions used in the workflows in the organization.
 The json is in the format:
 ```
 {
     "lastUpdated": "20210818_1534",